 In 1803, he was appointed as commander-in-chief of the newly founded King's German Legion, and in 1813, he became a field marshal.
 His father appointed Adolphus a Knight of the Garter on 6 June 1786, and created him Duke of Cambridge, Earl of Tipperary, and Baron Culloden on 17 November 1801.
 The Duke served as colonel-in-chief of the Coldstream Regiment of Foot Guards from September 1805, and as colonel-in-chief of the 60th (The Duke of York's Own Rifle Corps) Regiment of Foot from January 1824.

-The untimely death of the heiress to the throne Princess Charlotte in childbirth in 1817 meant that King George III, despite the fact that the he had twelve surviving children, had no legitimate grandchild to succeed to the throne in the third generation.
+The untimely death of the heiress to the throne Princess Charlotte in childbirth in 1817 meant that King George III, even though he had twelve surviving children, had no legitimate grandchild to succeed to the throne in the third generation.
 Since his eldest brothers, George and Frederick were estranged from their wives, Adolphus made attempts to find a bride for his eldest unmarried brother, William, Duke of Clarence (later William IV), in the hope of securing an heir to the throne.
 After several false starts, the Duke of Clarence was married to Princess Adelaide of Saxe-Meiningen.
 The Duke of Cambridge then set out to find a bride for himself.

 Adolphus was married to his second cousin Augusta of Hesse-Kassel (25 July 1797 – 6 April 1889).
 Augusta was the third daughter of Prince Frederick of Hesse, the couple married first at Kassel, Hesse on 7 May and then at Buckingham Palace, then the Queen's House, in the presence of Queen Charlotte, on June 1, 1818.
 The groom was 44 and the bride was 20.
 Despite the age difference, the marriage was a happy one.
 The couple had 3 children-